 Other conditions can cause these symptoms, but it is important to get them checked by a doctor.

-Doxorubicin can increase the risk of developing a second cancer, usually leukaemia, years later.
+Doxorubicin can increase the risk of developing a second cancer, years later.
 This is rare.
+If a second cancer develops it is usually leukaemia.
 But the benefits of treatment usually far outweigh this risk.
 Your doctor can talk to you about this.

 Cancer and some cancer treatments can increase the risk of a blood clot.
 Symptoms of a blood clot include: